hendrixlab/PDCUB/README.md

 ### plotSignalPeptideVenn.py
 This script takes three inputs: a list of SignalP prediction results, a list of PrediSi prediction results, and the list of human protein-coding GENCODE transcripts with PDCUB scores considered significant.
 The output is a Venn diagram of all three inputs.

+### plotTaiVsPdcub_final.py
+Python script that takes in a fasta file, a PDCUB score file, and a CDS window size W in nucleotides.
+The script computes local tAI for the first W nucleotides and the second W nucleotides.
+There are two outputs: A scatterplot of second-window local tAI against first-window local tAI for each transcript, and a scatterplot of first-plus-second-window local tAI against PDCUB score for each transcript.